RobTheThief/ci-4-blugold/README.md

 - **Modal error and warning message**

-- A modal is shown when the a station is being deleted as a warning, when an email address that has already been used to register is input, when the username or password is incorrect at login, or when incorrect input is used to update a station fuel price.
+- A modal is shown when the a station is being deleted as a warning, when an email address, or username has already been used to register is input, when the username or password is incorrect at login, when incorrect input is used to update a station fuel price, or when a search area attempt in not successful.

 ![Error modal](./assets/images/error-modal.png)
 ![Warning modal](./assets/images/warning-modal.png)